safra36/RageMP-BigData/README.md

     @param eventName the event which is defined on client-side (just a normal event name)
     @param DataArray It's an array of data like how player.call works, and it supports all types of data (objects, numbers, strings with no effect on the typing!)
     @callback dataReceived Optional callback triggers when the data is received in full by the client
-    @param retry Optional param which is true by default, pass false to disable auto retry (this will cause the data to be lost added as request but don't use it!)
+    @param retry Optional param which is true by default, pass false to disable auto retry (this will cause the data to be lost, added by request but don't use it!)
  */
 player.callBig(eventName, DataArray, dataReceived, &retry)